hpc4cmb/toast/docs/install.md

 (install:test)=
 ## Testing the Installation

-After installation (regardless of how you did that), you can run both the compiled and python unit tests.
+After installation (regardless of method), you can run both the compiled and python unit tests.
 These tests will create an output directory named `toast_test_output` in your current working directory: